 16) Computer & Software Skills

 To become a successful proofreader, you’ll also need computer skills.
-The basic knowledge of Microsoft Office and familiarity with software like Google Docs and Adobe PDF is a plus.
+Basic knowledge of Microsoft Office and familiarity with software like Google Docs and Adobe PDF are a plus.

 You’ll also need experience with word processing programs.
 Most people use desktop publishing (DTP) software to create documents, and therefore, you’ll need to know how to use DTP software too.
 “Adobe InDesign” is the king of DTP.